 U.S. Treasury Bill interest rates are soaring far higher than the comparable bank CDs.
-As of Monday, January 23, the yield on a 26 week (6-month) Treasury bill was 4.8%!
+As of May 15, the yield on a 13 week (3 month) or 26 week (6-month) Treasury bill was slightly over 5%%!
 That’s what you received if you participated in the weekly T-bill auction described below.
 It’s easy (see links below) and SAFE!
 And you can start with as little as $100.
 So please read the column below and get the rate set by the market at the next weekly auction, which occurs on Mondays.

 The Fed continues to push interest rates higher – and that has the stock market in a tizzy.
 After all, who needs to take the risk in stocks if you can earn interest safely in an FDIC-insured bank account or in Treasury bills, which are IOUs directly from the government?

 In recent years, savers have been penalized for keeping money in safe, short-term investments.
 Interest rates have been lower than “normal” –pushed down by Federal Reserve policies, and by banks thinking they didn’t need to pay higher rates to attract depositors seeking safety.
 It takes a while for banks to pass on those higher rates.